w3c/wai-quick-start/source/writing.html.erb.md

 {:.attach_permalink}
 ## Write meaningful text alternatives for images

 Assign alternative text to every image, to clearly describe the information or function represented by the image.
-Use empty alternative text when an image is purely decorative.
+For purely decorative images, there is no need to write alternative text.

 {::nomarkdown}
 <%= example %>